-"Stickybacks" (sometimes spelt Sticky Backs or Sticky-backs) were a type of small sized photographic portrait which enjoyed popularity in some parts of the UK in the early 20th Century, disappearing during and after the first World War.
+A "Stickyback" (sometimes spelt Sticky Back or Sticky-back) was a type of small sized photographic portrait which enjoyed popularity in some parts of the UK in the early 20th Century, disappearing during and after the first World War.

 They were tiny black and white portraits, produced cheaply and quickly, for a new mass market - the working classes.
-At this time serious commercial photographers were producing cabinet photographs, cartes de visite, postcard format portraits and various mounted enlargements.
+At this time serious commercial photographers were producing cabinet photographs, cartes de visite, various mounted enlargements and postcard format portraits.
 Their business was directed towards a middle class clientele, and having your portrait taken was still a serious and expensive business.
 The stickyback photographer made the process not only affordable, but also fun, often with advertisements plastered over their premises.
 Some photographers taking up this style of photography incorporated the word "Stickyback" or some variation into their business names.
 For others, this could have been simply an addition to a range of services already offered.
-Many of their clients had probably never been photographed before and for some, 12 portraits for sixpence, or even at times for three pennies, was an exciting experience.
+Many of their clients had never been photographed before and for some, 12 portraits for sixpence, or even at times for three pennies, was an exciting experience.
 The clientele attracted to the Stickybacks establishment would have been very different to those attracted to a top photographic studio; hence a number of newspaper advertisements by Stickyback studios for doorkeepers.
 The price was such that some clients would have been tempted to return and provide the photographer with repeat business.
-A newspaper report on a travelling sticky back photographer in Cookstown commented, no doubt with some exaggeration, that "the inordinate vanity of some of the local shop assistants has led them to get upwards of twenty dozen of photos taken"
+A newspaper report on a travelling stickyback photographer in Cookstown commented, no doubt with some exaggeration, that "the inordinate vanity of some of the local shop assistants has led them to get upwards of twenty dozen of photos taken"

 The "Stickyback" name seems to have originated from the fact that one of the differentiating features of this format (at least initially) was that the rear of the photograph had adhesive applied which operated, as with a postage stamp, with the addition of moisture.
 The earliest use of the title "Stickyback" would appear to date from the promotions of one particular Liverpool photographer, Spiridione Grossi, who ran a photographic copying and printing business and a seasonal portrait studio on the Isle of Man.

 Main stream professional photographers referred to their stickyback colleagues in disparaging terms, sneering at their inferior products, which were produced to an affordable price for a new customer.

 Higher volume low cost portraiture posed a particular problem for the photographer – when the subject picked up their prints, how to match the right print to each sitter and to do so quickly?
 Someone photographed for the first time might well not recognise their own likeness.
 Many stickyback photographers matched the client to their photograph by showing a negative, job or ticket number within the image itself, matched to the customer's ticket or a written list in the studio.
-The number was sometimes shown by the simple expedient of hanging a slate on the backdrop and scratching the number on the slate and including this in the photograph.
+The number was sometimes shown by the simple expedient of hanging a slate on the backdrop, scratching the number on the slate and including this in the photograph.
 Sometimes the number was recorded using a counter inside the camera which simultaneously photographed the internal counter and the sitter.
 Sometimes a number was propped up on the studio floor and included in the image.

 Some Stickyback photographers posed their sitters under, or behind, a sign board bearing the studio name and address and the negative or job number portrayed.
 These often have the name "Stickyback" on the sign board, making it simple to identify these as Stickyback photographs.
 These photographs were usually printed and sold in strips, sometimes attached vertically and sometimes horizontally.
 Invariably the customer cut up the strip after purchase.
 This meant that sometimes photos survive with the sign board at the bottom, sometimes at the top of the image.
 Sometimes the whole sign board was trimmed from the image altogether, sometimes a tiny fragment can be found with the very edge of the lettering visible.
 But most stickyback photographers did not use a sign board and found some other way of inserting a reference number into their images.
-Some even scratched the number into their negatives.
+Some scratched the number into their negatives.
 In an advertisement in 1907, Sharp and Hitchmough, of 101-103 Dale Street, Liverpool, described numbering systems they had sold: "one form of which was, and still is, employed, consists in a frame, bearing a number at its lower extremity, which is suspended behind the sitter so that the figures appear at the upper edge of the negative.
 This position is adjusted by a balancing weight which the operator moves while focussing the sitter.
 Such a system, though valuable, is less satisfactory than one in which the numbering device is concealed from view in the camera itself" (The British Journal Photographic Almanac 1907 p614)